leejoramo/UUCGV/UUCGV ByLaws.md

 6. hold an annual meeting to create the Church Program Calendar and establish program goals and themes for the coming year.
 7. recommending to the Board the creation of program related of ad-hoc teams

->
+> Lee: Comment:
 > As a guiding principle for the TLC's area of responsibility, if something:
+> can be put on a calendar,
+> is related to the church program,
+> is not otherwise described in the Bylaws or Policy
 >
-> * can be put on a calendar
-> * is related to the church program
-> * is not otherwise described in the Bylaws or Policy
->
 > Then it is the responsibility of the TLC.
->

 ## Article VIII: TEAMS